60+ Surprising Employee Layoff Statistics for 2023

 Employee Layoff Statistics: A layoff is a temporary or permanent dismissal by an employer due to reasons that are not related to the employee’s performance.
 Layoffs are a common cost-cutting measure used by businesses, frequently in response to a fall in demand for their services and products during a recession.
 In addition, a layoff does not mean you will be fired for cause because of poor performance, breach of duty, and malfeasance.

-In this Employee Layoff Statistics, we will discuss many companies across the globe that has fired employees so far this year for several reasons.
+In this Employee Layoff Statistics, we will discuss many companies across the globe that have fired employees so far this year for several reasons.

 Surprising Employee Layoff Statistics (Editor’s Choice)

-- Lido Learning, an ed-tech business based in Mumbai, reportedly laid off between 150 and 200 workers.
+- Lido Learning, an ed-tech business based in Mumbai, reportedly layoff between 150 and 200 workers.

 - According to the ET report, Cars24 has fired over 600 workers.

-- Coinbase, the largest crypto exchange, laid off around 1,100 workers, or 18% of its workforce.
+- Coinbase, the largest crypto exchange, laid off around 20 of its workforce.

 - Carvana was an online car dealer that sold used cars.
-It laid off almost 2,500 employees on the 10th of May 2022.
+It lay off almost 2,500 employees by the end of November 2022.

-- Robinhood, an online trading platform, lay off around 9.9% of its full-time workforce on the 26th of April 2022.
+- Robinhood, an online trading platform, laid off around 7% of its full-time workforce on June 2023

-- Twitter fired 30% of its talent acquisition personnel on 7th July 2022.
+- Twitter fired 10 of its talent acquisition personnel in February 2023.

-- On 27th June 2022, approximately 180 employees were fired by e-commerce platform Udaan due to cost-cutting.
+- In May 2023, around 20% of workers were fired by e-commerce platform Shopify due to cost-cutting.

-- The mobility firm SWVL, with its headquarters in Dubai, plans to reduce its personnel by 32%, which will result in the loss of 400 employments.
+- The mobility firm SWVL, with its headquarters in Dubai, plans to reduce its personnel by 32%, which will result in the loss of 400 employees.

-- Pollen Company fired one-third of its workers or approximately 200 individuals.
+- Grinder Company fired 46% of its workers approximately in 2023.

 - Nearly 580 employees at Ford Motor are being laid off, including contract and salaried workers.